Ensemble deep learning: A review: Ensemble Strategies:

-In Homogeneous ensembles, the same base learner is used multiple times to generate the family of base classifiers.
-However, the key issue is to train each base model such that the ensemble model is as diverse as possible i.e. no two models are making the same error on a particular data sample.
-The two most common ways of inducing randomness in homogeneous ensemble is either sampling of the training set multiple times thereby training each model on a different bootstrapped sample of the training data or sampling the feature space of the training data and train each model on different feature subset of the training data.
+In homogeneous ensembles, the same base learner is used multiple times to generate the family of base classifiers.
+However, the key issue is to train each base model such that the ensemble model is as diverse as possible, i.e. no two models are making the same error on a particular data sample.
+The two most common ways of inducing randomness in a homogeneous ensemble are either sampling of the training set multiple times, thereby training each model on a different bootstrapped sample of the training data or sampling the feature space of the training data and train each model on a different feature subset of the training data.
 In some ensemble models like Random forest \cite{breiman2001random} used both these techniques for introducing diversity in the ensemble of decision trees.
 In neural networks, training models independently with different initialization of the models also induces diversity.
 However, deep learning models have high training costs and hence, training of multiple deep learning models is not a feasible option.
-Some attempts like horizontal vertical voting of deep ensembles \cite{xie2013horizontal} have been made to obtain ensembles of deep models without independent training.
-Temporal ensembling \cite{laine2016temporal} trains multiple models with different input augmentation, different regularisation and different training epochs.
-Training of multiple deep neural networks for image classification \cite{ciregan2012multi} and for disease prediction \cite{grassmann2018deep} showed that better performance is achieved via ensembling of multiple networks and averaging the outputs.
-Despite these models, training multiple deep learning models for ensembling is an uphill task as millions or billions of parameters need to be optimized.
-Hence, some studies have used deep learning in combination with the traditional models to build the heterogeneous ensemble models enjoying the benefits of lower computation and higher diversity.
+Some attempts, like horizontal vertical voting of deep ensembles \cite{xie2013horizontal} have been made to obtain ensembles of deep models without independent training.
+Temporal ensemble \cite{laine2016temporal} trains multiple models with different input augmentation, different regularisation and different training epochs.
+Training of multiple deep neural networks for image classification \cite{ciregan2012multi} and for disease prediction \cite{grassmann2018deep} showed that better performance is achieved via an ensemble of multiple networks and averaging the outputs.
+Despite these models, training multiple deep learning models for ensemble is an uphill task as millions or billions of parameters need to be optimized.
+Hence, some studies have used deep learning in combination with traditional models to build heterogeneous ensemble models, enjoying the benefits of lower computation and higher diversity.
 Heterogeneous ensemble for default prediction \cite{li2018heterogeneous} is an ensemble of the extreme gradient boosting, deep neural network and logistic regression.
 Heterogeneous ensemble for text classification \cite{kilimci2018deep} is an ensemble of multivariate Bernoulli naïve Bayes (MVNB), multinomial naïve Bayes (MNB), support vector machine (SVM), random forest (RF), and convolutional neural network (CNN) learning algorithms.
-Using different perspectives of data, model and decision fusion, heterogeneous deep network fusion \cite{tabik2020mnist} showed that complex heterogeneous fusion architecture is more diverse and hence, shows better generalization performance.
+Using different perspectives of data, model and decision fusion, heterogeneous deep network fusion \cite{tabik2020mnist} showed that complex heterogeneous fusion architectures are more diverse and hence, show better generalization performance.
+Furthermore,~\citet{seijo2017ensemble} employed both homogeneous and heterogeneous ensembles for feature selection. \citet{10.1007/978-3-642-17313-4_1} suggested that the heterogeneous bagging based ensemble strategy performs better than boosting based Learn++ algorithms and some other NCL methods.
+Other examples that employed homogeneous ensemble methods were used to deal with the presence of incremental tasks, such as concept drift \cite{minku2009impact}, power load forecasting \cite{QIU2018182, Grmanov2016IncrementalEL}, myoelectric prosthetic hands surface electromyogram characteristics \cite{7518678}, etc. \citet{DAS2016170} proposed an ensemble incremental learning with pseudo-outer-product fuzzy neural network for traffic flow prediction, real-life stock price, and volatility predictions, etc.